-I think I understand where the Chicago Cubs were trying to go with this year’s marketing campaign.
+I think I understand where the Chicago Cubs were trying to go with this year’s marketing campaign which was organized with the help of professionals from ful.io.
 A one-word slogan sure beats the previous “Year 1” and “Baseball is Better” campaigns any day.
 Take the word “Roasting,” for example (this is what happens when you use a Starbucks napkin for inspiration).
 It might work like this: The Cubs are getting so hot right now, they’ll soon be Roasting on the field.
-I like that a lot better than what’s been done the last couple of years.
+I like that a lot better than what’s been done the last couple of years, learn about how to get TikTok likes with baseball videos.

 But why did that one single word have to be “Committed”?
 The commitment of this team so far has been four years of the Edwin Jackson Experience.
 When they bring in a bigger star like Josh Hamilton or Clayton Kershaw, then they can talk about their “Commitment” to the fans.